-Our cameras captured some beautiful shots of the eagles nesting this past spring.
+Our cameras have captured some beautiful shots of the eagles in their nest.

 Diverse bird populations reside year-round in our service territory.
 They are at risk of coming in direct contact with electric wires or colliding with power lines when flying.
 This might cause a disruption to electric service, damage equipment or start a fire.

 As part of our long-term relationship with the conservation community and regulatory agencies, we developed an Avian Protection Plan (APP) to reduce bird mortality and outages.
 It includes:

 - Employee training